fpestunov/Vuex-Fundamentals/readme.md

 We’ll also implement what we’ve learned in our shopping cart app.

 Update code and see result in Crome Dev Tool & Vue Dev Tool.

+## 5. Vuex Getters

+Think of the Vuex getters as computed properties - perfect when we need to filter or calculate something at runtime.

+This lesson explains how the getters work, and how and where to define them.
+We’ll also implement what we’ve learned in our shopping cart.

+When we change inventory in `shop.js` we see in Vue Dev Tools -> Vuex -> Getters filtered array.